 To under why a welding helmet is necessary, you must understand threats.
 Three wavelengths of light are created when you are welding:

-- A bright visible light that can harm retinas and vision.
+- Bright visible light can harm retinas and vision.

 - An Invisible Infrared light (IR) can cause burns upon contact.

-- An invisible ultraviolet light or UV that can cause skin damage and damage to the cornea of the eyes.
+- An invisible ultraviolet light or UV can cause skin damage and damage to the cornea of the eyes.

 How does a welding Helmet Protect You?

 Infrared lights can cause sunburns like burns to your skin, which is why you need to protect your face, ears, scalp, and neck.
 Therefore, welding helmets need to provide full coverage protection from the harmful visible light, infrared light, ultraviolet light, hot sparks, and metal.

 UV rays emitted from welding can also cause burns like ultraviolet rays, but can also produce deeper damage by killing cells by destroying their DNA.
-Long-term exposure to UV rays can lead to skin cancer besides protecting your skin; welding helmets provide much-needed protection for your eyes, through a specially darkened glass that filters out harmful light.
+Long-term exposure to UV rays can lead to skin cancer besides protecting your skin; welding helmets provide much-needed protection for your eyes, through specially darkened glass that filters out harmful light.

 The glass filters have numbers to indicate their shade level.
 Shades with a higher number are darker and provide more significant protection.

 Helmets come in a variety of different shade levels, and the most affordable options tend to have a single-digit number.
 While they might provide an acceptable level of protection, over level 10 shading, can compromise your ability to see clearly, when you’re not welding.
 Lifting the hood to see isn’t the best solution either because it leaves your skin and eyes open and unprotected from flashes in case the arc is strike accidentally.

 Auto-darkening filters solve this issue significantly because their screens are designed to react to bright flares of light emitted when you strike an arc.

 What Else Should You Look For In A Welding Helmet?

 The most crucial deciding factor of a welding helmet is the coverage and filtering it provides following are some other important helmet feature consideration you should be mindful of: